Rillion-Engineering/recruitment-test-gen-ai/README.md

 3. **Environment Configuration**

-   Create a `.env` file with your Azure OpenAI credentials:
+   Create a `.env` file with your Azure OpenAI credentials (see .example.env for reference):
    ```env
    AZURE_OPENAI_API_KEY=your_api_key
    AZURE_OPENAI_ENDPOINT=your_endpoint